R-K-1/credilytics/README.md

 ## Source Data

-This project draws on historical borrowers data provided for a Kaggle competition aiming to build an algorithm predicting the likelihood of a borrower experiencing financial hardship.
+This project draws on historical borrower's data provided for a Kaggle competition aiming to build an algorithm predicting the likelihood of a borrower experiencing financial hardship.
 [Give Me Some Credit](https://www.kaggle.com/c/GiveMeSomeCredit/overview)